Reproduction System Of Cockroach

 Reproductive Adaptation

-• High reproductive fecundity: This is the number of females that can produce a large number of offspring.
+• High reproductive fecundity: Large number of offspring produced by the females.
 This increases the survival rate by increasing the population.

 • High reproductive rate: These cycles are short.
 This allows them to increase in population very fast.